freest-lang/freest-lang.github.io/getting started/linear-channels.md

 {:toc}
 </details>

-## Channels, Protocols and Session types
+## Channels, protocols and session types
 <!-- channels as a way of connecting threads (and sharing data) -->
 Channels are how FreeST threads communicate with each other.
 A channel is made of **two endpoints**.

 <!-- structured communication in channels through protocols -->
 We create **protocols** for channels to structure communication using **session types**.

 Imagine a server offering basic mathematical operations, governed by a protocol (or type) named `MathService`.
 The  `MathService` type gives clients two options: either negate a number or test whether a number is zero.
 Textually, we'll describe it as:
 ```
 MathService =  Negate: send an Int, receive its negation
             OR IsZero: send an Int, receive True if it's zero, False otherwise